Chih-Che-Fang/MyBookStore2/docs/design.md

 In this lab, I chose to resync database status with other alive replicas when doing resynchronization.
 The reason is less worries on the consistency between replicas and make sysem design concise and simple.
 However, if the database beceome very large, we may need to implement check point/log and resync execuated transaction with other replicas.

+## High Heart Beat Frequency V.S Low Heart Beat Frequency
+To implement falut tolerance, we need a heart beat mechansim with certain frequency.
+The pros of high heart beat frequency is:
+1.Other server can quickly detect a crashed server
+The cons of high heart beat frequency are:
+1.Congested the network with heart beat message
+2.Cost server computing power to process heart messages
+3.May increase the rate of false positive: A server might just has slower response

+it is hard to determin a suitable heart beat frequency for all servers.
+Our bottomline is that replicas must detect the crashed server fast enough so that it will not cause any consistency problem.
+Finally, with experiment, we set 1/per second as our heart beat frequecy.

 ## Pessimistic Concurrency Control (Lock) V.S Optimistic Concurrency Control (Transaction Validation Mechanism)
 We need concurrency control to make sure that transaction is consistent and atomic and prevent race condition happen.
 The pros of using Pessimistic Concurrency Control (Lock) is: